CreativeCodingLab/Polyphorm/README.md

 ## Quick Manual
 The software is launched simply by running **./bin/polyphorm.exe**.
 The **./bin/config.polyp** plaintext file holds most of the settings related to the performance of the application (screen resolution, number of agents, resolution and margins of fitting grids).

-### Data
+### Input Data
 The supplied sample dataset is a catalog of 37.6k galaxies from the SDSS catalog described in *Burchett et al. 2020: Mapping the Dark Threads of the Cosmic Web* (see **Publications** below).

-A new dataset can be added the preamble of **main.cpp** by defining a new `REGIME_*` and specifying the path to the source file, colormaps for the visualization, and initial hyperparameter values for MCPM.
+A new dataset can be added the preamble of **main.cpp** by defining a new `REGIME_*` and specifying the path to the source data file, colormaps for the visualization, and initial [parameter values for MCPM](https://elek.pub/research.html#Elek2021b).
 The input data consists of **two files**: a binary file specifying the target 3D point data, and a plaintext metadata file:
-- The **data file** must contain serialized 4-vectors of float32 values, each 4-vector storing the 3D position of a data point and its weight.
-One way to produce such a file is through the Python function `nparray.tofile()`.
+- The **data file** must contain serialized 4-vectors [XYZW] of float32 values, each 4-vector storing the 3D position XYZ of a data point and its weight W. One way to produce such a file is through the Python function `nparray.tofile()`.
-- The **metadata file** must specify the number of data points, their spatial extrema, and the average mean value of the points' weights.
+- The **metadata file** must specify the number of data points, their XYZ spatial extrema, and the average mean value of the points' weights W.

 An example preprocessing script is provided in the root directory under the name `pack_data_celestial.py`.
 This script parses a simple CSV file containing the source points (defined in polar coordinates) and produces the two input files for *Polyphorm* as specified above.
 It can be easily modified to load your custom data.

+### Outupt Data
+The main data product of Polyphorm is a 'trace' grid: a 3D array of float16 scalar values representing the spatiotemporal MCPM agent density.
+This can be exported at any point during fitting by pressing 'F6' (allow a few seconds for the operation).
+The file and its metadata will be saved in the `./bin/export/` folder.

+Along with the trace grid, a 'deposit' grid with the same dimensions will be exported.
+This represents the data-emitted marker and can be used as a baseline reference comparison, since it's equivalent to a weighted kernel density estimate that uses a Gaussian kernel.

+A notebook illustrating how to load these datasets is provided in the root directory under the name `OpenPolyphorm.ipynb`.

 ### Controls
 Most of *Polyphorm*'s controls are a part of the UI, including changing the visualization modality and its parameters.
 The rest is mapped as follows: